White-tailed antelope squirrel: Timing

 White-tailed antelope squirrels' reproductive receptiveness in females and reproductive capability in males peaks in early spring.
 It only takes the squirrels one year to become sexually mature and begin reproducing; typically, antelope ground squirrels will produce one large litter per year.

 Geographical variation

-Geographical factors, and thus environmental factors, weigh heavily on Ammospermophilus leucurus' reproductive cycle length and average litter size.
+Geographical factors, and thus environmental factors, weigh heavily on this species' reproductive cycle length and average litter size.
 Specifically, this variation is seen best when comparing the northern and southern extents of the antelope ground squirrels' distribution.
 In Oregon, which is the northernmost extent of the squirrels' range, reproductive cycles are relatively short, and the average litter size is 9.3.
 However, in Baja California, the southernmost extent of the squirrels' range, reproductive cycles last half of the year, and the average litter size is 5.9.